ahcox/vulkan-notes/README.md

 #### Thermal Budgets on a SOC
 * Desktop CPUs and get hot and need cooling, but mobile SOCs cannot get hot.
+* Vulkan reduces CPU workloads, even for homescreens and othe rsimple apps.
+* Less CPU give headroom for more GPU work in a given power budget.

+#### Power and Battery Life
+* Mobiles need batteries.
+* More work = more current.
+* Less work = longer battery life

+#### How Vulkan Achieves Better Efficiency
+* Not magic bullet.
+Naive port can be slower than DX11 / OpenGL.
+* Aras Prankevicius (Unity) found it hard to add next gen API support [_I have heard this too from DX12 game ports - Andy_].
+* Rewards can be great.
+* No error checking or validation in Vulkan.
+  * Errors are only useful to debug.
+  * Debug happens ahead of time.
+  * Old way in GL is like shipping a debug build of your game.
+  * Tooling layers handle all error checking on top of core API.
+    * Vulkan has a concept of API layers.
+  * A layer can be incredibly slow, equivalent to running in Valgrind.
+* Avoids Haxard tracking and synchronization
+  * Old way, API view of an object can be modified while GPU is using it, and driver allocates and copies, and fences and syncs to make that work.
+This overhead always on even if the app is not modifying in-use resources.
+  * New way, it is all up to the app to track hazards.
+* **Pipeline Objects**
+  * Current way: blending state of GL and other _state_ gets turned into shader code which is patched into user shaders at runtime.
+    * Driver uses extra memory to cache combinations of fixed state and user shaders.
+  * New way bakes almost every piece of state up-front in pipeline state object.
+    * So drivers can compile that down to the most efficient form possible ahead of time.
+  * Curent GLES apps have state objects.
+    * Most apps should be able to supply this ahead of time instead of in the middle of a render.
+* **Command Buffer** reuse
+  * Commands recorded ahead and driver gets to analyse that buffer and optimise it once.
+  * State can't change, resources (textures) can.
+  * Demo (interior scene from GDC)
+    * Only 2 command buffers used (+ one for UI maybe).
+      * Identical but using different uniform buffer bound for camera (Is this for double buffering?)
+* **Multithreading**
+  * Multiple cores at low frequency more efficient than one fast core.
+Vulkan enables this.
+  * Vk has better scaling than GLES: allows multiple cores to do work on API.
+  * In Gnomes demo.
+    * GLES maxing one core out, and bouncing thread between two cores to spread the heat.
+  * More in next talk on threading.
+* ** GPU Efficiency **
+  * More explicit.
+  * Earlier optimisation.
+  * Final talk will go into mapping to Imagination hardware.
+* **Conclusion**
+  * Significant overhead reduction.
+  * Gnome demo reduced workload to 33%, and total system load went down to 50%.
+  * Cache hits and misses and other details also thought about.
+  * Difficult to get going (Aras did not have a good time).
+  * Rewarding in the end though and you will see gains.
+  * Questions via twitter welcome: https://twitter.com/tobskihectov
+  *

 ## Gnomes per second in Vulkan and OpenGL ES
 > August 10th, 2015